camunda/camunda-docs/docs/guides/getting-started/monitor-your-process-in-operate.md

 zbctl create worker test-worker --handler "echo {\"return\":\"...\"}"
 ```

-and creating a new instance leads to a second instance in Operate, which you'll see ending in the second end event:
+and creating a new instance leads to a second instance in Operate, which you'll see ending in the second end event following the else sequence flow:

 ![operate-instance](./img/operate-advanced-instances-other.png)